What Does The Iowa Office of Civil Rights Do?

 - Mental disability: A person is protected from all discrimination except credit discrimination.

-The Commission serves all the people of Iowa.
+The IOCR serves all the people of Iowa.
 During a complaint process, you can expect:

 - Neutral fact-finding